 Ayinde Alleyne is a recent graduate of the University of Pennsylvania where he majored in mechanical engineering.
 There, he was on the board of an on-campus group called the Race Dialogue Project that holds events to talk about race and race relations.
 Their goal is to help improve relationships and communication in Penn's community.
 In his free time, you can usually find him catching up on a TV show, writing a poem, or running to try and relive his high school track "glory days."

-Site Director: Malcolm Eckel, Alice Deal Middle School
+Site Director: Malcolm Eckel, Thomas Jefferson High School

 Director of Residential Life: Amanda Cooper

 Amanda Cooper has a Bachelor's degree in Mathematics from the University of Illinois, and a Master's in Education from the University of California, Santa Barbara.
 She currently lives in Jersey City, just across the Hudson from Manhattan.
 Before realizing her passion for eduction, she spent five years working for a bank and then an actuarial consulting firm.
 Since receiving her master's degree, she has worked as an educator in a public school, a museum, and private homes.
 In her spare time, she loves watching movies, going for long walks, and playing all kinds of games and puzzles.

 Karen is originally from NYC but fell in love with the Hudson Valley while attending SUNY New Paltz.
 She has lived here for 25 years and always finds something new and interesting to do- like becoming the nurse for an awesome math program at Bard over the summer!
 She has been a Registered Nurse since 1995 and loves working with her students at Onteora Middle school.
 In her free time, she enjoys spending time with her family hiking, biking, playing board games and she loves to cook (mostly because she loves to eat)!